 Use Intune’s Device restriction profile to push desktop and lock screen wallpapers via publicly‑accessible image URLs.
 The feature works on Windows 10/11 Enterprise and Education — users can’t modify it once applied.

-Configure Windows 10/11 Desktop Wallpaper Using Microsoft Intune Device Restriction Policy
+Configure Desktop Wallpaper Using Intune Device Configuration Policies

 In this guide, you’ll learn how to configure desktop and lock screen wallpapers on Windows 10 and Windows 11 devices using Microsoft Intune.
 We’ll use the Intune Device Restriction Policy to enforce custom wallpapers as part of your organization’s branding and compliance standards.